NangoHQ/nango/docs/docs/reference/guide.md

 1. Find the **template name** for the OAuth provider from the [list of pre-configured APIs](https://nango.dev/oauth-providers) (usually the name of the API in lowercase, e.g. `github`, `asana`, `linkedin` etc.)

 2. Obtain a **Client ID** and **Client Secret** from the OAuth provider.
 These credentials identify your application towards the OAuth API.
-You find them in the OAuth provider's developer portal.
-While obtaining them, the OAuth provider should ask you to specify a **Callback URL**, which is `http://localhost:3003/oauth/callback` (if running Nango locally) or `https://api.nango.dev/oauth/callback` (if using Nango Cloud).
+Check the OAuth provider's developer portal, where you registered your application with them.

+    -   You will be asked to provide a **Callback URL**.
+Set it to `http://localhost:3003/oauth/callback` if running Nango locally, or `https://api.nango.dev/oauth/callback` if you are using Nango Cloud.

 3. Look up the **scopes** (aka permissions) you want to request from users.
 Scopes are specific to individual OAuth providers, so you should look them up in the OAuth provider's API documentation.